robfatland/nexus/data/api.md

 ## overview

-The objective of this effort is to build an API that returns data from a NoSQL database.
+The concrete objective here is to build an API that returns data from a NoSQL database.
-The database content loaded in the *build* process; so it is essentially static.
-This page does not address dynamic data contribution scenarios.
+Database content is loaded in a *build* process; so it is *static*.
+Dynamic data contribution over time is not covered here.

 This document is divided into two parts (data access scenarios):